• Skip to primary navigation

 On the other hand, brown sugar undergoes refining processes that involve adding molasses to white granulated cane sugars that have been dried.

-Another vital difference between these two sugars is their glycemic index (GI).
+Another important difference between these two sugars is their glycemic index (GI).

 The GI measures how quickly carbohydrates break down into glucose in our bodies.